MRF-UTILITY/MRF/README.md

    * **Set Checker:** Run the validation to instantly report on set billings.
 Use SAP transaction (`ZIRN_VIEW_LINES`).
 [See the Instruction Guide](https://github.com/MRF-UTILITY/MRF/raw/main/Set%20Checking%20Tool%20Guide.docx).

-   * **Find Error Invoice:** Run to quickly review Invoice numbers and dates for Improper Set Billing.
+   * **Find Error Invoice:** Run to quickly review Invoice numbers and dates of Improper Set Billings.
 This tool is designed to be executed only after the *Set Checker* process completes.

    * **Pull Compliance:** Run to manage FDC to SOF workflows using T-Code `ME21N`, `MB1B`.
 Make sure the *`Source File.xlsx`* Excel workbook is available in the `FDC TO SOF` folder on your D Drive. *(Path: `D:\FDC TO SOF\SOURCE FILE.xlsx`)*.